curioustorvald/Terrarum-sans-bitmap/README.md

 ![Font sample](https://github.com/minjaesong/Terrarum-sans-bitmap/blob/master/font_test_3.PNG)

 This font is a bitmap font used in my game project, Terrarum (hence the name).
-It Supports ExtA, Romanian (subset of ExtB), Cyrillic, Greek, Chinese, Japanese and Korean.
+It Supports ExtA, Romanian (subset of ExtB), Cyrillic (Russian, Bulgarian, Serbian), Greek, Chinese, Japanese and Korean.

 The code for the fonts are meant to be used with Slick2d (extends ```Font``` class).
 If you are not using the framework, please refer to the __Font metrics__ section to implement the font metrics correctly on your system.